rsdoiel/shorthand/README.md

 shorthand
 =========

-A simple label expander.
-Example use cases
+A simple label expander and markdown utility

+Example use cases:

 + label or abbreviation expansion in Markdown files
-+ label expansion in comma or tab delimited files
-+ Very lightweight ad-hoc template engine for generating HTML or LaTeX
++ build very html templates straight from markdown files
++ compose pages from multiple markdown files

 The supported command line options can be listed using the _--help_ options.